An edited excerpt of what was originally published on UXmatters and under the title “The Information Architecture Value Chain” – May 5, 2014

 Proposition: Information architecture improves the resilience of database structures through sound conceptual modeling.

-As Figure 4 shows, by endowing data with intrinsic value, information architecture assists in the planning of data architectures that are becoming larger and more complex.
+By endowing data with intrinsic value, information architecture assists in the planning of data architectures that are becoming larger and more complex.

 Nothing on the Web happens without the magic of information technology.
 Period.
 Everything that we do in information architecture and UX design resides within the realm of abstraction, so our value is realized only when developers and other computer-science experts implement technology solutions in software, systems, and physical devices.
 The expression “garbage in, garbage out” typically refers to the quality of data.
 However, it has another meaning in the area of database modeling.
-A bad data model will produce a failed physical database structure.
+A bad data model will produce an ineffective physical database structure.

 Key areas of interest: